aaamourao/noisepy/README.md

 The **Help output** was developed using argparse and it only outputs implemented features.
 Thus, it should be incremented in each step.
-So far, only amplify was added to the module and help, `-h or --help`, output looks like:
+So far, only amplify was added to the module, so the help, `-h or --help`, output looks like:

 ```bash
 usage: noisepy.py [-h] [-a AMPGAIN] [-c {r,g,b} [{r,g,b} ...]]